 I am a Post-Doc at the Center for Environmental and Climate Research (CEC), Lund University, currently working on insurance values of soil biodiversity.

-I am interested in applied econometric research on public finance institutions for conservation and participatory governance mechanisms for sustainable development and public good provision.
+Generally, I am interested in applied econometric research on public finance institutions for land use, conservation, and participatory governance mechanisms for sustainable development and public good provision.

-For my thesis at the Helmholtz Centre for Environmental Research – UFZ, I applied econometric analyses to infer effects of ecological fiscal transfers on protected area development in Brazil and Portugal.
-From these empirical studies I am developing policy advice, e.g. for an ecological public finance design of EU funds.
+For my doctoral thesis at the Helmholtz Centre for Environmental Research – UFZ, I have conducted econometric analyses to infer effects of ecological fiscal transfers on protected area development in Brazil and Portugal.
+From these empirical studies I have developed policy advice, e.g. for an ecological public finance design of EU funds.

 Empirically, I employ micro-econometric techniques such as:

 For current versions of the respective papers see publications.
 Generally, I am interested in how econometric methods can be used in order to assess effects of both existing and proposed policy changes.